Stories

 While the upfront costs for high-efficiency equipment may be more than standard efficiency units, there are rebates available to help restaurant owners cover a portion of these costs.

-On average, customers who have participated in our commercial kitchen equipment rebates received a rebate of about $3,500 per project3 and with our current rebate offers, the payback period for most of the high-efficiency units is less than a year.4 So businesses can affordably upgrade to high-efficiency natural gas kitchen equipment which can pay itself off in about a yearthat’s a pretty sweet deal.
+On average, customers who have participated in our commercial kitchen equipment rebates received a rebate of about $4,208 per project 2 and with our current rebate offers, the payback period for most of the high-efficiency units is less than a year.
+3 So businesses can affordably upgrade to high-efficiency gas kitchen equipment which can pay itself off in about a year–that’s a pretty sweet deal.

-To qualify for rebates, natural gas combination ovens, convection ovens, fryers, rack oven and steam cookers, must hold an ENERGY STAR® certification and for conveyor ovens and griddles the model must be on the approved list.5
+To qualify for rebates, gas combination ovens, convection ovens, fryers and rack oven, must hold an ENERGY STAR certification and for conveyor ovens and griddles the model must be on the approved list.4

 Reducing energy and emissions through energy efficiency

 Beyond cost savings, you can feel good about the positive impact you are having on reducing energy use and greenhouse gas (GHG) emissions.
-In total, the combined estimated savings for the customers who’ve taken part in our rebate programs for high-efficiency commercial kitchen equipment is almost 11,200 GJ, the energy equivalent to heating about 130 homes for a year.6 In addition, the estimated GHG emissions reduced is more than 570 tonnes of carbon dioxide, the equivalent to removing 175 cars from the road for a year.7
+In total, the combined estimated savings for the customers who’ve taken part in our rebate programs for high-efficiency commercial kitchen equipment is almost 10,802 GJ, the energy equivalent to heating about 127 homes for a year.
+5 In addition, the estimated GHG emissions reduced is 539 tonnes of carbon dioxide, the equivalent to removing 223 cars from the road for a year.
+6

-Reducing our customers’ energy use and GHG emissions through energy efficiency improvements is one of the ways we’re working towards a cleaner energy future for British Columbia and our 30BY30 target our goal to reduce our customers’ GHG emissions by 30 per cent by 2030.8
+Reducing our customers’ energy use and GHG emissions through energy efficiency improvements is one of the ways we’re working towards a cleaner energy future for British Columbia and commercial customers can further reduce their GHG emissions by signing up for Renewable Natural Gas 7 It's an affordable low-carbon energy option that is made from organic waste and works the same way as conventional natural gas in existing equipment.

 We’re here to help

-3 Based on customers who have participated in FortisBC’s natural gas commercial kitchen equipment rebates from January 2021-August 2021 and replaced their standard efficiency equipment with high-efficiency units.
+2 Based on customers who have participated in FortisBC’s gas commercial kitchen equipment rebates from January 2023-December 2023 and replaced their standard efficiency equipment with high-efficiency units.